10. Introducing Data Frames

 ## RangeIndex(start=0, stop=5, step=1)

-to make a data frame column act as a vector of row labels
+The set_index method can be applied to make a data frame column act as a sequence of row labels:

 df2